wascc/wascc-dev-site/content/tutorials/first-actor/sign_module.md

 Copy the `seed` value (note the `SM` prefix) into a file called `module.nk`.
 This will also be required for signing the module.

 ## Install the Wascap Tool

 The [wascap](https://github.com/wascc/wascap) library (and its accompanying CLI) is used for embedding, extracting, and validating the signatures and capability attestations in actor modules.
 You'll need this installed before you can sign modules.
+If you already have `wascap` installed, you might install it with `--force` to ensure you've got the latest version.

 As with the other tooling, you can install `wascap` via `cargo install`: